Louisiana Solar Panel Savings Calculator

 Louisiana Solar Incentive Programs

 No current state tax credit.
-Federal 30% ITC applies.
+Federal residential solar credit ended for 2026 homeowner-owned systems placed in service after Dec.
+31, 2025.
 Some utility programs.
-All Louisiana residents are eligible for the federal 30% Investment Tax Credit (ITC), which reduces the cost of a solar system by 30% of the total installed price.
+For new 2026 homeowner-owned systems, do not assume the old federal 30% residential clean energy credit unless your project has documented eligibility under current IRS guidance.
 Louisiana also offers avoided cost net metering, allowing homeowners to earn credits for excess solar energy sent back to the grid.

 Net Metering in Louisiana